 10 Best Magic Kingdom Counter Service Restaurants

-One thing that complicates your dining choice when you’re in the Magic Kingdom is the superior options just outside of the Magic Kingdom.
-P & J’s Southern Takeout (home to the glorious family feast), Gasparilla Island Grill, Captain Cook’s, and Roaring Fork are all a short monorail or boat ride from the Magic Kingdom, and all are solid choices.
+One (positive) thing that complicates your dining choice when you’re in the Magic Kingdom is the superior options just outside of the Magic Kingdom.
+Gasparilla Island Grill, Captain Cook’s, Roaring Fork, and even the new-look Trail’s End Restaurant are all a short monorail or boat ride from the Magic Kingdom, and all are solid choices.
 In fact, there are several monorail loop restaurant restaurants on our Top 10 Counter Service Walt Disney World Dining list.

 By contrast, most of Magic Kingdom’s top 10 counter service restaurants are only mediocre to good.
 Rather than being a “best of” list, this is probably more accurately a list of “least bad” options.
-On top of that, several of the good locations have incredibly limited menus or only serve a specific type of food, meaning they probably aren’t even going to be good options for families wanting a range of crowd-pleasing options.
-This makes Magic Kingdom’s quick service dining more difficult to rank than any other park…
+On top of that, several of the good locations only serve a specific type of food, meaning they probably aren’t even going to be viable options for families wanting a range of crowd-pleasing options.
+This makes Magic Kingdom’s quick service dining more difficult to rank than any other park.
+Don’t say we didn’t warn you!

 In other words, you really have to work for it if you want to do two good counter service meals at Magic Kingdom.
 There’s one excellent eatery that’ll work for almost everyone, but the other quick-service restaurants all have pitfalls.
 Whether it be that they have large menus of mediocre food, small menus of good choices, or are loud and chaotic–most of the choices leave something to be desired.